pestphp/docs/custom-helpers.md

 ---
 title: Custom Helpers
 description: If you're transitioning to a functional approach for writing tests, you may wonder where to put your helpers that used to be protected or private methods in your test classes.
-This chapter aims to clarify that, in line with other functional programming languages, helpers can exist outside of conventional classes.
+This chapter aims to clarify that, similar to other functional programming languages, helpers can exist outside of conventional classes.
 ---

 # Custom Helpers

 If you're transitioning to a functional approach for writing tests, you may wonder where to put your helpers that used to be protected or private methods in your test classes.
-This chapter aims to clarify that, in line with other functional programming languages, helpers can exist outside of conventional classes.

-However, it's important to note that if your helper involves creating a custom expectation, you should make a [custom expectation](/docs/custom-expectations) instead.
-Otherwise, creating a helper is a straightforward process - you can simply create a function.
+When using Pest, these helper methods should be converted to simple functions.

-If your helper is specific to your test file, you may create the helper in the test file directly.
-If you use the `test` function without passing any arguments, you can access the `$this` variable inside the closure.
+For example, if your helper is specific to a certain test file, you may create the helper in the test file directly.
+Within your helper, you may invoke the `test` function to access the test class instance that would normally be available via `$this`.

 ```php
 use App\Models\User;